CarlyLL/Enforced-alcohol-abstinence/README.md

 To discern between alcohol-defined and non-alcohol defined offences, the approach taken was to identify a subset of offence codes within the published Home Office offence classification (2022) based on the following stem words: "drink", "drunk", "alcohol", "influence of" and "intox" appearing in the text (Detailed_offence) accompanying the relevant offence codes (Offence_code).

-### R Code excerpt 4: Probation data analysis (longitudinal analysis)
+### R Code excerpt 4: Probation data analysis
-To be added soon.
+This code details data preparation, descrptive analysis and cross sectional modelling.

 ### R Code excerpt 5: Probation and magistrates person-event data linkage
 This code details the steps taken to link person-events using the probation and magistrates' court records and create proxy reoffending measures (re-representations before the court).

-### R Code excerpt 6: Linked Probation and criminal courts data analysis
+### R Code excerpt 6: Linked Probation and criminal courts data analysis (longitudinal analysis)
 This code examines whether those with AAMRs turn up again in court data by identifying all those in the probation data that have a record in the court data where the offence_date is greater than the main_offence_date.
 It provides code for the modelling of binary reoffending as well as reoffending count and the duration (in days) elapsed before any subsequent offence.